 If you’ve opted out of reading our longer Kenya post and are just interested in learning about what we did in Lake Nakuru National Park and Lake Elmenteita, then you’re in the right place!
 Let me catch you up first, so you have a bit of context.
 A BROAD REFRESHER My boyfriend, Tim, and I, along with our friends – two

-If you’ve opted out of reading our longer Kenya post and are just interested in learning about what we did in Maasai Mara, then you’re in the right place!
+If you’ve opted out of reading our longer Kenya post and are just interested in learning about what to do in the Maasai Mara, then you’re in the right place!
 Let me catch you up first, so you have a bit of context.
-A BROAD REFRESHER My boyfriend, Tim, and I, along with our friends – two other couples, Allison, Ryan, Emily
+A BROAD REFRESHER My boyfriend, Tim, and I, along with our friends – two other couples, Allison, Ryan,

 BEFORE YOU GO

 Check out the U.S. Department of State – Bureau of Consular Affairs website for any travel advisories, cautions, vaccinations, visa/document requirements, etc. prior to traveling to Kenya.
 Note: there had been a Level 2 travel advisory in place for Kenya since April 9, 2019 at the time of our travel, which meant we needed to exercise increased caution while traveling here.

 Yellow Fever vaccination is technically “recommended”, but we also read that proof of this is required to enter the country.
 Two of us were not checked, but the other four were, so it’s not worth the gamble.
 This particular vaccination isn’t the easiest to find as not many facilities offer it, so make sure you get this done well in advance; you need to have it done at least ten days prior to travel for it to take effect.
 Heads up: it’s also not the cheapest.